Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 -

-imagine the task will be less intimidating or more pleasant in the future (this could be true if something is genuinely going to change between now and then, but usually is magical thinking that backfires).
+Imagine the task will be less intimidating or more pleasant in the future (this could be true if something is genuinely going to change between now and then, but usually is magical thinking that backfires).

-Anti-Procrastination Quotes to Help You Beat Procrastination
+Inspiration: 20+ Motivational Quotes to Help You Stop Procrastinating

 Overcoming being distracted by more fun stuff